PrasannaVenkadesh/osmstats/README.md

-## Python package for parsing OpenStreetMap XML data and to derive statistics out of it.
+### osmstats is a python package for parsing OpenStreetMap XML data and to derive statistics out of it.

 **Install**

+To install from pypi

+    pip install osmstats

 To install from this source code